 These are guidelines for individuals interested in attending online Sarbat meetings (e.g. Zoom video conferencing) during and after the Coronavirus pandemic.

-We will share some meeting details via our social media channels (Facebook / Twitter) and/or via our newsletter (click here to subscribe).
-To join this meeting, you would need to download Zoom on your phone or open Zoom via your browser.
+We will share our upcoming meetings via our social media channels (Facebook / Twitter/Instagram) and/or via our newsletter (click here to subscribe).
+To join these online meetings, you would need to download Zoom on your phone or open Zoom via your browser.
 You do not need to have a zoom account to be able to join the meeting, and it is completely free!

 We have decided to have our meetings as password protected as they are volunteer-led.
 This is crucial so we are not overwhelmed by online trolls and bots (It has happened…), and only open the space up for our LGBT+ Sikhs and allies.
-So if you would like to join our meetings, please DM us on Facebook or Twitter, or email us at firstname.lastname@example.org or register using the Eventbrite link we create for each event and widely share it on our social media.
-Please do so at least two hours before the meeting is scheduled to begin.
-Once we hear from you, we will then share the unique Zoom link and password with you in the hour before the event is due to begin.
+So if you would like to join our meetings, please register in advance using the registration link found on the posters.
+Email if at email@example.com if you encounter any trouble during registration and one of our volunteers will help you.
+We will share the unique Zoom link and password with all those who have registered via Eventbrite two hours before the event is due to begin.

-Our priority is to keep our online meeting spaces safe, warm and kind to the best of our ability, so we request that everyone intending to join our meetings to please follow the following steps when joining the meeting.
+Our priority is to keep our online meeting spaces safe, warm and kind to the best of our ability, so we request that everyone intending to join our meetings to please abide by the following ground rules when joining a meeting.

 - Please do not record the meeting in any form as it is vital to respect the confidentiality of the meeting and all participants.